herrytco/sirius/README.md

 * add a new Fruit object to the table
 * query all stored Fruit objects
 * get a specific Fruit object from the table
+* delete a specific Fruit object from the table